-Fulltime RVing has plenty of perks, including the freedom to travel where you want and whenever you like.
+Full-time RVing has plenty of perks, including the freedom to travel where you want and whenever you like.
 However, keeping your generator topped off can mean taking regular stops and paying campground fees.
-Solar panels allow you to use the power of the sun to keep your RV energized in an eco-friendly way that doesn’t require you to hook up to external connections.
+Solar panels allow you to use the power of the sun to keep your RV energized in a renewable way that doesn’t require you to hook up to shore power.

 |Renogy 12 Volt Solar Premium Kit||Best Rigid Solar Panels|